PhoenixTales/phoenix-docs/story/alpha-story-analysis.md

 ---

+The main story writers consisted of Mike Hoge (who at that point, as far as we know, after outlining the essence of the main story, focused more on general game design and let others work on the development of that story, giving feedback on what they came up with), Stefan Nyul (who was main responsible for the specifics of all the chapters after Chapter 1, on which Mike focused most) and Matthias Filler.
+Additional story writers were Carsten Kißlat, Steffen Rühl, Jörg Bütow (he focused on the development of the New Camp; almost nothing of his work ended up in the game), Florian Jacobi and Navid Vahdat.
+No one else in the team was involved in the development of the Story.

+We consider it necessary to point out once again, that Björn Pankratz, so often associated with the creation of Gothic or even as one of the "fathers" of Gothic by mistake, had *nothing* to do neither with the creation of the setting, nor the story, nor the world of the original Gothic. {: .subtext }

-In this version of the story (maybe in version 2 already) the story writers, now consisting of [add names], introduced a system of dividing missions into Priority 1 and Priority 2 missions.
+In story version 3 (and perhaps in V2 already) they introduced a system of dividing missions into Priority 1 and Priority 2 missions.

 * Priority 1 are main missions, that bring the story forward.
-* Priority 2 are guild related missions that often have some relation to the main missions.
+* Priority 2 are guild related missions that relate to the main missions either directly or indirectly.

 There should have been no missions at all that have no kind of relation to the story and thus no kind of relevance and urgency in relation to the main missions; they are all connected to it in some kind of way.
 If an NPC may want something from the player that has no relation to the players goals, then it is only being done and justified by this NPC standing in the way of these goals or his approval being required to progress and so forth.